Sexual abuse scandal in the Roman Catholic Archdiocese of Chicago

-The sexual abuse scandal in the Chicago archdiocese in the late 20th and early 21st century is a major chapter in the series of Catholic sex abuse cases in the United States and Ireland.
+The sexual abuse scandal in the Roman Catholic Archdiocese of Chicago in the late 20th and early 21st century is a major chapter in the series of Catholic sex abuse cases in the United States.
+The archdiocese is located in the northern part of the State of Illinois.

 A 2023 report by the Illinois Attorney General found that more than 450 Catholic clergy in Illinois abused nearly 2,000 children since 1950.
 It highlighted in particular the Roman Catholic Diocese of Joliet in Illinois as a source of abuse.